Descendants of Queen Victoria: Marriage

-Children of Victoria and Albert
+Children

 Queen Victoria, at times, had contentious relations with her children.
-She had trouble relating to her children when they were young, some of this possibly owing to her isolated childhood.
+Possibly due to her own childhood isolation, Victoria struggled to connect with and relate to her own children, particularly in their younger years.
 She also, occasionally, resented that they interfered with time that she would prefer to spend with Albert.
-According to one modern author, both Victoria and Albert weren't above playing favourites with their children, and unfortunately did little to hide their favouritism.
-Both Vicky and Alfred were the favorites of Albert, and Arthur enjoyed the favouritism of both his parents.
+According to one modern author, both Victoria and Albert habitually displayed undisguised favouritism amongst their children.
+Both Victoria and Alfred were the favourites of Albert, and Arthur enjoyed the favouritism of both his parents.

-According to one modern author, Victoria was initially jealous of the time that Albert had spent with Vicky, but in her widowhood, Victoria made Vicky something of her confidante, and for her part, Vicky had accrued hundreds of letters from her mother, to the point that shortly before her death, she had them smuggled out of Germany by her brother's secretary, Sir Frederick Ponsonby.
+According to one modern author, Queen Victoria was initially jealous of the time that Albert had spent with Princess Victoria, but in her widowhood, Queen Victoria made Princess Victoria something of her confidante.
+For her part, Princess Victoria had accrued hundreds of letters from her mother, to the point that shortly before her death, she had them smuggled out of Germany by her brother's secretary, Sir Frederick Ponsonby.

-Of her sons, Victoria had the most trouble with her eldest, Albert Edward, and her youngest, Leopold.
+Of her sons, Queen Victoria had the most trouble with her eldest, Albert Edward, and her youngest, Leopold.
 Among her daughters, Victoria clashed often with Louise.
 She also had an awkward relationship with her second-eldest daughter, Alice, whom the queen, despite praising her thoughtfulness, also criticised as being too melancholy and self-absorbed.
-In her widowhood, Victoria expected Beatrice, who was only 4 when her father died, to remain at home with her, and only permitted her to marry on the condition that she and her husband would remain in England.
+In her widowhood, Victoria expected Beatrice, who was only four when her father died, to remain at home with her, and only permitted her to marry on the condition that she and her husband would remain in England.